babsy95/scansource-test/README.md

 - Once the account is logged in, I provided a User management module(CRUD)
 - The role-assigning feature has been added as part of the Edit user module.

-- The flow of the application is as follows,
+- The flow of the application is as follows:
 - Inserted Roles data as Admin, Manager, Associate and Supervisor as an example.
 - Inserted a main admin (admin@gmail.com) user in DB and gave the role of admin manually in DB(Since currently there are no roles for any user on the current system ).
 - When the admin user is logged in with the role of admin, I gave admin the privilege to create a new user, edit and assign new roles to existing users and delete existing users.